-Project exposed to further time and cost overruns on account of execution risk - As with any under-execution project, the company remains exposed to risks of time and cost overruns.
-The COD date for first phase of operations has already been shifted by nine months, and there has been a cost overrun of ~Rs.
-60 crore till now; the cost overrun has been entirely funded by incremental equity support from parent, thereby not leading to any material deterioration in projected debt coverage metrics.
-A further delay/cost overrun in deployment of buses under Phase I is not likely to be material, given that the company has already procured all the completely knocked down (CKD) kits for the buses (constitute a material proportion of the overall cost).
-Nonetheless, further delays in deployment of buses/procurement of buses for further phases, remain monitorable.
+Project exposed to further time and cost overruns on account of execution risk for next phases - As with any under-execution project, the company remains exposed to risks of time and cost overruns.
+The COD date for first phase of operations has already been shifted by a total of 18 months that has resulted in cost overruns.
+However, the cost overrun has been entirely funded by incremental equity support from parent, thereby not leading to any material deterioration in projected debt coverage metrics.
+While Phase I of the project is largely operational, and unlikely to see any other cost overruns, further delays in deployment of buses/procurement of buses for Phase II and further phases, remain monitorable.

-Ramp-up in operational metrics expected to be only gradual in nature; loss funding requirements expected to be funded through incremental equity support - Post commencement of operations, given that the revenues for the project remain dependent on the traffic on the selected routes, its ability to gain market share on these routes and compete with established players remains a key uncertainty.
+Ramp-up in operational metrics expected to be only gradual in nature; loss funding requirements expected to be funded through incremental equity support - After commencement of operations, given that the revenues for the project remain dependent on the traffic along the selected routes, its ability to gain market share on these routes and compete with established players remains a key uncertainty.
 While the routes identified for the project are all high-traffic ones, the company's ability to consistently achieve the targeted occupancies at favourable pricing would remain a monitorable.
-The ramp up in operational metrics may only be gradual in nature, necessitating further infusion of funds by the parent entity to fund any operational losses.
+The ramp up in operational metrics is likely to only be gradual in nature, necessitating further infusion of funds by the parent entity to fund any operational losses.
 ICRA takes comfort from the strong financial flexibility of the parent entity and the established track record of support.

-Limited track record of e-bus operations - The electric vehicle segment, including e-buses, is currently in the nascent stage in India, with operations picking up pace only over the last couple of years.
-While the Key Component Supplier (KCS) has an adequate track record of supplying e-buses globally, the performance of these buses in the Indian environment remains to be seen.
-Any underperformance in operation vis-à-vis expectations, especially that which impacts the availability, reliability and maintenance of buses, has the potential to impact the project viability, and hence, would be a key monitorable.
+Limited track record of e-bus operations - The EV segment, including e-buses, is currently in the nascent stage in India, with operations picking up pace only over the last couple of years.
+While the KCS has an adequate track record of supplying e-buses globally, the performance of these buses in the Indian environment remains to be seen.
+So far, the buses operational under GEPL (and the batteries) have performed in line with expectations, not causing any reliability or availability issues.
+However, any underperformance in operation vis-à-vis expectations, especially that which impacts the availability, reliability and maintenance of buses, has the potential to impact the project viability, and hence, would be a key monitorable.
 Furthermore, the battery performance and bus efficiency would also remain critical for the project to generate optimal returns.
-Additionally, considering that the majority of the e-bus operations in India and globally have been for the intra-city segment, the performance and reliance on inter-city routes also would be monitored.
+Additionally, considering that the majority of e-bus operations in India and globally have been for the intra-city segment, the performance and reliance on inter-city routes would also be monitored.

 Exposed to geo-political developments impacting supply of components - With the KCS being based out of China, and the periodic battery replacement to be sourced from the same every few years, the project remains exposed to risks of any adverse geo-political developments between India and China.
-The project has already faced considerable delays (COD extended by nine months), with issues related to import of CKD's (on account of lockdowns/logistic issues etc.), resulting in a material cost overrun.
+The project has already faced considerable delays, with issues related to import of CKD's (on account of lockdowns/logistic issues), resulting in a material cost overrun.
 While chances of any disruption/ban of EV-related imports from China remain low, given the global dependence on China for EV components, this would continue to remain monitorable for further phases planned as well as the timely maintenance of deployed buses.
+Additionally, the management has also been exploring local manufacturing options for these buses, to reduce dependency on imports in the subsequent phases of the project.